LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

 A **node** is a server process with network connectivity to either other nodes or to edge services.
 Nodes process **resource** **data** (e.g., network messages about resources, metadata, paradata, etc.).

-A node SHALL be described using the :ref:`network<h.18vbt1hxuutv>` :ref:`node<h.18vbt1hxuutv>` :ref:`data<h.18vbt1hxuutv>` :ref:`model<h.18vbt1hxuutv>`.
+A node SHALL be described using the :ref:`network<Network Node Description Data Model>` :ref:`node<Network Node Description Data Model>` :ref:`data<Network Node Description Data Model>` :ref:`model<Network Node Description Data Model>`.
 Only the owner of a node description MAY change the description.
 Certain attributes of the node description are immutable.
 *NB*: These are security constraints.

-A node MAY provide five (5) different classes of services (`Services and APIs and Resource Data Data Models <https://docs.google.com/a/learningregistry.org/document/d/1zD0PUvQB0g-JpdbcioDL7WZByGtP79jbf0OoyQLISDM/edit?hl=en_US#heading=h.cbvxf-xys34q>`_ are described in their respective parts of the specification:
+A node MAY provide five (5) different classes of services (:ref:`Services and APIs and Resource Data Data Models <Resource Data Data Models>` are described in their respective parts of the specification:

-- **Publish** **Services**: `Resource Data Publish Services <https://docs.google.com/a/learningregistry.org/document/d/1kgTyRk1kIM3QvfU2JB1C9ARMuL7fCqsba7mOLQ3IKlw/edit?hl=en_US#heading=h.xf8fiul5s5dl>`_  are used by external agents to push (publish) resource data from the external agent into the distribution network.
+- **Publish** **Services**: :ref:`Resource Data Publish Services <Resource Data Publish Services>`  are used by external agents to push (publish) resource data from the external agent into the distribution network.
   The data model for publication data is specified below.
   A node that provides publish services MAY support different publishing APIs, but all SHALL use the publication data model.

-- **Access** **Services**: `Resource Data Access Services <https://docs.google.com/a/learningregistry.org/document/d/1RRR7ZUjZRYgIyoIXPLsAZKluahqY7_Q7Gb00PHGHw8A/edit?hl=en_US#heading=h.kbv3x699el4w>`_ are used by external agents to discover, access and obtain (pull) resource data from the distribution network.
+- **Access** **Services**: :ref:`Resource Data Access Services <Resource Data Access Services>` are used by external agents to discover, access and obtain (pull) resource data from the distribution network.
   A node that provides access services MAY support different access APIs.

-- **Distribution** **Services**: The `Resource Data Distribution Service <https://docs.google.com/a/learningregistry.org/document/d/1HW_JJBiWxNHoA5L1TuZrjWeK-DaFF0FTeMZBNIL5MqI/edit?hl=en_US#heading=h.vb0xt6mhzmg2>`_ is used to transfer, replicate and synchronize resource data from node X to node Y. X is the source node for distribution, Y is the destination node.
+- **Distribution** **Services**: The :ref:`Resource Data Distribution Service <Resource Data Distribution Service>` is used to transfer, replicate and synchronize resource data from node X to node Y. X is the source node for distribution, Y is the destination node.
   To support security requirements, distribution is directed from X to Y; independent paired services [X→Y + Y→X] are used for bi-directional synchronization.

-- **Broker** **Services**: `Broker Services <https://docs.google.com/a/learningregistry.org/document/d/1-dasdKJ_gDW-YEi4S7-g8ODGOp5To9xfXR-qbZVwt-Q/edit?hl=en_US#heading=h.i6ioshmsfczo>`_ operate at a node to augment, transform or process resource data held at that node to produce new or updated resource data for access or distribution.
+- **Broker** **Services**: :ref:`Broker Services <Broker Services>` operate at a node to augment, transform or process resource data held at that node to produce new or updated resource data for access or distribution.
   A node that provides broker services MAY support different broker processes.

-- **Administrative** **Services**: `Administrative Services <https://docs.google.com/a/learningregistry.org/document/d/1lATgircOBUOmsoFwia8su2o--TZ88AG4GOmn5NQ6jAc/edit?hl=en_US#heading=h.kuf0re8u58qs>`_ are used to query a node to obtain its status or to trigger node administrative actions.
+- **Administrative** **Services**: :ref:`Administrative Services <Administrative Services>` are used to query a node to obtain its status or to trigger node administrative actions.

 *NB*: There are no requirements to provision any service at a node.